Real Food Recipes

 You can control how you feel and how you age.
 Prevent age-related diseases and promote overall wellness with the right foods.
 Good nutrition can help reduce inflammation, preserve your vision, maintain bone density, and manage diseases like hypertension, heart disease, and type 2 diabetes.

-Fit Tip: Center your meals and snacks around more seasonal plant-based foods — fruits, vegetables, nuts and seeds, legumes (beans, lentils, peas, and peanuts), and whole grains.
-They’re nutrient-dense, high in fiber, and rich in antioxidants — the elements for losing weight, looking younger, and feeling more energetic.
-It’s your ultimate anti-aging eating plan!
+Fit Tip: Plan your meals and snacks around more seasonal plant-based foods — fruits, vegetables, nuts and seeds, legumes (beans, lentils, peas, and peanuts), and whole grains.
+They’re nutrient-dense, water-rich, high in fiber, and packed with antioxidants — the key elements for an ultimate anti-aging lifestyle that’s doable and delicious!

 - Avocado-Mango Salsa